deleteman/vatican/readme.md

 + Added support for OPTIONS methods
 + Added endpoint versioning support
 + Added on-ready event, to avoid code referencing handler that haven't been parsed yet.
++ Added on-ready event for the database, this way, working with DB events and Vatican's events works the same way
++ Removed the need to start working with dbStart
++ Added SERVER-READY event, optional, if you want to be notified when the HTTP server is up and running

 ## v 1.4.0
 + Added support for ES6 classes as resource handlers